 Colonial-Inspired Mansion (Mclean, Virginia)

-The Inspiration: Governor’s Palace (Williamsburg, Virginia)This Georgian-inspired mansion in the prestigious Ballantrae Farm neighborhood of Mclean is modeled after the Governor’s Palace in Colonial Williamsburg, which served as the official residence of the seven Royal Governors of the Colony of Virginia and the state’s first post-colonial governors, Patrick Henry and Thomas Jefferson, from 1714 to 1780.
+The Inspiration: The Governor’s Palace, Colonial WilliamsburgThis Georgian-inspired mansion in the prestigious Ballantrae Farm neighborhood of McLean is modeled after the Governor’s Palace in Williamsburg, Virginia, which served as the official residence of the seven royal governors of the Colony of Virginia and the state’s first post-colonial governors, Patrick Henry and Thomas Jefferson, from 1714 to 1780, and was reconstructed by Colonial Williamsburg in 1934.
 The three-story house bares a remarkable resemblance to the original, yet with a luxurious 21st-century twist.
 The Georgian-inspired architecture is evident in the Flemish-bond brickwork, colonnades, dormer windows, and cupola tower; inside, mahogany-paneled walls, ornate fireplaces, and towering Palladian windows lend to the grandeur.
 The Old World details blend harmoniously with contemporary appointments, such as the expansive master suite, custom kitchen, and breakfast room.
 On the second-level, screened porches and a balcony overlook a swimming pool, terrace, gazebo and cabana.